So you’ve decided to start forming a limited company?

 The big question is, where do you begin?

-Thankfully the process of forming a limited company is very straightforward, more so than most people think.
+Thankfully the process you have to go through is very straightforward, more so than most people think.

-Perhaps the best news though is that it is something you can do yourself, in just a few minutes, and it can cost you less than £20!
+Perhaps the best news though is that it is something you can do yourself, in just a few minutes, and it will only cost you £50!

-Its a common misconception that you need to ask your accountant to form a limited company for you.
-Whilst they will offer this service, it will usually come at a cost of between £50 and £250.
+It’s a common misconception that you need to ask your accountant to form a limited company for you.
+Whilst they will offer this service, it will usually come at a much higher cost for their time and expertise.

 There is no reason for you to go down this route since this page contains all the information you need to apply for your limited company in under 10 minutes.